 Modify the Datasheet Caption for a Field

 - 1. Access the Datasheet Builder page. - 2.
-In the upper-right corner of the page, select nodify the caption.
+In the upper-right corner of the page, select , and then select the section for which you want to modify the caption.

 The datasheet appears in the Datasheet Builder page.